Volunteer in Mexico - Merida

 At a glance…

-- Projects based in Merida on Mexico’s Caribbean Coast
+- Projects are based in the vibrant city of Mérida on Mexico’s Caribbean Coast

 - Program fees include airport pick-up, orientation, accommodation, meals and 24/7 in-country support